crossplane/crossplane/design/one-pager-package-format-v2.md

 ## Goals

-The goal of this document is to supplement the existing [package manager v2 design][packages-v2] by formalising the content of a package - the filesystem that exists inside a package's OCI image.
-This metadata provides two purposes:
+The goal of this document is to supplement the existing [package manager v2 design][packages-v2] by formalising package metadata.
+This metadata serves two
+purposes:

 1. It provides the information the Crossplane package manager needs to manage the lifecycle of a package - to install or upgrade a provider or a